 Because I did it.

-I simply (and correctly) used The Wealth Tripod.
+I simply (and correctly) used a strategy I call “the wealth tripod.”

-Sure, over the long run, if you never begin collecting money, you’ll never become a millionaire, but that’s not stopping you today.
+False: Your lack of money has nothing to do with you becoming a millionaire.
+Yes, over the long run, if you never begin collecting money, you’ll never become a millionaire.
+But that’s not stopping you today.

 Want to know what’s really stopping you?

 In order to become a millionaire, you must change who you are.
 As Les Brown said, “To achieve something you have never achieved before, you must become someone you have never been.”

 The wealth tripod outlines the three things about you that must change if you want to become a millionaire.
 Without all three, you’ll never become wealthy.
 All three steps are required to build and maintain wealth.
 Like a camera tripod: If one of the legs breaks, the entire tripod falls down.